Mil Mi-28: Russia

 The first production examples of the Mi-28N completed factory flight and armament tests in late May 2006, and were received by the Russian Air Force on 5 June 2006.
 The Mi-28N was officially accepted three years later, in October 2009.
 It was assumed the Mi-28N would fully replace the older Mi-24 variant in the Russian Armed Forces by 2015.

 In September 2011, six Mi-28Ns of the Russian Air Force took part in the 2011 Union Shield joint Russian-Belarusian military exercise at the Ashuluk training ground in Astrakhan Oblast, Russia.

 To improve the training of pilots for the Mi-28N, the Russian Defense Ministry announced the procurement of up to 60 Mi-28UB training-and-combat versions by 2020.
 Four to six Mi-28UBs would be purchased for every unit that operates the Mi-28N.
 An initial batch of 24 Mi-28UB training-and-combat helicopters was ordered in April 2016, and the first two serial Mi-28UBs arrived at the Torzhok Air Base on 16 November 2017.

-During the Russian military intervention of the Syrian civil war, the Mi-28N had its combat debut during the 2016 Battle of Palmyra when several Mi-28Ns of the Russian Air Force supported the Syrian Arab Army (SAA) in their advance towards the city.
+During the Russian military intervention of the Syrian civil war, the Mi-28N had its combat debut during the 2016 Battle of Palmyra when several Mi-28Ns of the Russian Aerospace Forces supported the Syrian Arab Army (SAA) in their advance towards the city.
 During their support to SAA, Russia's Mi-28Ns targeted several Islamic State positions with S-8 unguided rockets and 9M120 Ataka anti-tank guided missiles.

 In October 2016, a prototype of an upgraded Mi-28NM helicopter performed its maiden flight.
 The Russian Defence Ministry ordered the first batch of Mi-28NM helicopters in December 2017, not disclosing the number of helicopters ordered.
 In March 2019, a Mi-28NM prototype was seen accompanied by a Mi-24/Mi-35M during a combat sortie over rebel-held territory in the northern Hama.
 It was reported the helicopter was sent to Syria to undergo testing in difficult weather and climate conditions.
-The Russian Air Force received the first two serial Mi-28NMs on 23 June 2019.
+The Russian Aerospace Forces received the first two serial Mi-28NMs on 23 June 2019.
 A month later, during the International Military-Technical Forum ARMY-2019, the Russian Defence Ministry and Rostec signed a long-term contract for the supply of 98 Mi-28NMs by 2027.
 A new contract was signed in August 2022.